0bIivi0n/0bIivi0n/README.md

 ![my Banner](https://github.com/0bIivi0n/0bIivi0n/assets/55022186/41b52f66-760b-48cf-9962-4e84c57829f6)

-### Hello there 👋
+### Hello there fellow developers 👋 (we're on git, after all)
-I'm currently studying at <a href="https://zone01normandie.org/">Zone01 Rouen </a>, Normandy, in order to become a full stack developper.
+My name is Aubry Varen, and I'm currently studying at <a href="https://zone01normandie.org/">Zone01 Rouen </a>, Normandy, in order to become a full stack developer.
 To this end, I'm also looking for an apprenticeship and to start working in dev "for real".

 ### Training